Nikon Z6 II vs Panasonic G7

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the G7 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Z6 II Manual (free pdf) or the online Panasonic G7 Manual.
+Further information on the features and operation of the Z6 II and G7 can be found, respectively, in the Nikon Z6 II Manual (free pdf) or the online Panasonic G7 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon Z6 II and the Panasonic G7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Nikon Z6 II: